Generic name: Dexmethylphenidate Tablets [ dex-METH-il-FEN-i-date ]

 - Avoid drinking alcohol while taking this medicine (dexmethylphenidate tablets).

-- A very bad and sometimes deadly health problem called serotonin syndrome may happen if you take this medicine (dexmethylphenidate tablets) with drugs for depression, migraines, or certain other drugs.
-Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
+- A severe and sometimes deadly problem called serotonin syndrome may happen if you take this medicine (dexmethylphenidate tablets) with certain other drugs.
+Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; severe diarrhea, upset stomach, or throwing up; or severe headache.

 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.